-- 1. The extent to which the applicant clearly and comprehensively links proposed "Educate," "Innovate," and "Situate" activities to the needs of public health officials and organizations and to HRSA's missions and programs. - The extent to which the applicant demonstrates how they will promote sustainability so that NOSLO: Public Health Capacity activities continue to have an impact on health care payment and financing officials after the period of performance ends.
+- 1. The extent to which the applicant clearly and comprehensively links proposed "Educate," "Innovate," and "Situate" activities to the needs of health care payment and financing officials and to HRSA's missions and programs. - The extent to which the applicant demonstrates how they will promote sustainability so that NOSLO: Health Care Payment and Financing activities continue to have an impact on health care payment and financing officials after the period of performance ends.